Lyndon-wong/nonlinear_dynamic_simulation_of_an_aircraft/readme.md

 # Notice

 1. Matlab2020a or up version is required.
-2. There is also a linearized for you to compare.
+2. There is also a linearized model for you to compare.